domsson/candies/twitch-chat/README.md

 # twitch-chat

-This is a small utility that prints a Twitch channels's chat to `stdout`.
+This is a small utility that prints a Twitch channel's chat to `stdout`.
 Via some simple filter options, only certain types of messages (cheers; messages by VIPs, subs or mods; messages containing a specific string) can be printed, plus a maximum string length can optionally be set.